dhairya163/Salary-Predicition-using-ML/README.md

 # Salary-Predicition-using-ML
 Created a WebApp where user can predict Software Developer salary by giving input various number of features such as Country , Level of Education and Work Experience.
 Salary is predicted using Machine Learning models.

+Prerequisites-

+streamlit

+numpy

+pandas

+scikit-learn (Need just to change something in model, not required for execution of webapp)

+pickle

+.

+.

+.

+Execute command in terminal to run WebApp -

+streamlit run {destination_folder}\app.py

 ![image](https://user-images.githubusercontent.com/64198273/142241726-8cca9d82-75a4-4266-8166-86c510956a27.png)